 For tourist and business travelers, these voice translation apps can be a life-saver.
 As I’ve written before, it is possible to travel China without speaking Chinese, and this use of technology is a primary way to do so.

 I could inundate you with a list of 10-20 apps.
-Instead, I’ll focus on the five best apps that I’ve had experience using.
+Instead, we’re going to focus on these five popular apps that I’ve had experience using:

 1. Baidu Translate | Free & Recommended